dfinity/portal/docs/developer-docs/best-practices/considerations-for-nft-devs.md

 ### Think about governance

 The value proposition of most NFTs is their permanence and immutability, e.g. by setting the [blackhole canister](https://github.com/ninegua/ic-blackhole) as the only controller.
 As long as NFT canisters have their developers as controllers, users depend on the trustworthiness (and operational security) of the developers.
 Developers should therefore make the canisters immutable or manage the canisters with a DAO.
-A middle ground are mechanisms like [Launchtrail](https://devpost.com/software/launch-trail) that makes changes to a canister auditable.
+A middle ground are mechanisms like [Launchtrail](https://devpost.com/software/launch-trail) that make changes to a canister auditable.

 Blackholing a canister has its issues as well.
 If there are bugs in the canister code or you’re using experimental system APIs that might get deprecated, later on, the canister might stop functioning.